fagan2888/PyORAM/README.rst

   - Available storage interfaces include:

-    + local storage using a file or a memory-mapped file
+    + local storage using a file, a memory-mapped file, or RAM

     + cloud storage using SFTP (requires SSH access to a server)